News

 • Angry Birds Journey

 Join an all-new Angry Birds game full of fun puzzles and delightful destruction!
 Use the slingshot to blast blocks as you adventure through fantastic worlds.
-Test your skills and help the famous flock find all of the Egg Wonders before the pigs!

 View Game